Capital Calls: A grim reading from Ant’s valuation tea leaves

 -----------------------------------------------

 LOW FIDELITY.
 Shareholders have their work cut out recalculating the value of Ant.
-Investors from Temasek to Carlyle are stuck holding shares of the Chinese financial technology group after its failed initial public offering.
-Regulators have forced Ant to overhaul key business practices, and a political campaign against founder Jack Ma adds more uncertainty.
+Investors from Temasek to Carlyle (CG.O) are stuck holding shares of the Chinese financial technology group after its failed initial public offering.
+Regulators have forced Ant to overhaul key business practices read more , and a political campaign against founder Jack Ma adds more uncertainty.

 Earlier in Capital Calls: